silentrob/clayburn/README.md

 **to(options = {})**
 options:Object - Optional, valid keys: controller, action

+**resources(name = String)**
+name:String - The name of the resource you want to create.

+This generates routes for

+- /name and /name/index  -- GET | POST
+- /name/:id/show -- GET
+- /name/new -- GET
+- /name/:id/edit -- GET
+- /name/:id/delete -- GET
+- /name/:id -- GET | PUT | DELETE

 To is chained together with match, it kicks off the request and makes everything work.
 I successful request will need to have at the very least a controller and action either explicitly set in the to method, or from the pattern in the match method.